disclose-framework/spec/README.md

 This specification is in active development.
 Current priorities:

-**Verifier partners** — Platforms with access to merchant operational data (returns processors, fulfillment providers, post-purchase platforms, payment processors) interested in becoming authorized attestors.
-Verifiers are listed in the public registry and cryptographically sign attestations for the attributes they are authorized to verify.
-[See the Verifier Registry governance process →](specification/overview.md#registry-governance)
+**Signatories** — Platforms with direct access to merchant operational data (returns processors, fulfillment providers, post-purchase platforms, payment processors) interested in becoming authorized Signatories.
+Signatories are listed in the public registry and cryptographically sign attestations for the signals they are authorized to confirm.
+[See the Signatory Registry governance process →](specification/overview.md#registry-governance)

 **Agent platform partners** — AI agent developers and commerce platforms interested in consuming Disclose signals to inform purchasing recommendations.